coder/coder/docs/install.md

 1. Navigate into the new directory and create a new template:

     ```console
+    cd examples/docker
-    cd ./docker-local && coder templates create
+    coder templates create
     ```

     Follow the prompts displayed to proceed.
 When done, you'll see the following
     message:

     ```console
-    The docker-local template has been created!
+    The docker template has been created!
 Developers can
     provision a workspace with this template using:

-    coder create --template="docker-local" [workspace name]
+    coder create --template="docker" [workspace name]
     ```

 1. At this point, you're ready to provision your first workspace: